Elena-Kozhevnikova/Diploma_BI_25_Bayes/Results_summary.md

 </div>

 ### Metabolites did not incorporate into BN
-Finally, we assessed metabolites that were differentially changed based on diagnosis, and found only 6 of those that stringly changes expression upon Crohn's Disease.
-These metabolites were used to build the BN, but did not form any influantial edges.
+Finally, we assessed metabolites that were differentially changed based on diagnosis, and found only 6 of those that differed in Crohn's Disease.
+These metabolites were used to build the BN (along with the hub genes), but did not form any influential edges.
 :disappointed_relieved:Thus, metabolites were not further used for analysis.
 ![image](https://github.com/user-attachments/assets/01c67da6-0142-4806-a2b7-2f700badbc50)